How RTÉ Is Run

-- From any post office by cash, cheque or TV Savings Stamps or by Laser card at 1,000 post offices across the country.
+- From any post office by cash, cheque or TV Savings Stamps or by debit card at post offices across the country.

 If you have a second home or holiday home with a television set then you need a separate TV licence for that address.